VANOPS: The Lost Power

 Book club discussion questions:

-- The author's publicist has compared the book to The Da Vinci Code and Tomb Raider.
+- Reviewers have compared the book to The Da Vinci Code and Tomb Raider.
 Did you find those comparisons accurate?
 Why?

 - The twins go without smartphones while they are on the run.
 Try going without your phone for a day, or even half a day, before the next time we meet.
 What do you think you’ll experience?